crysalead/chaos-orm/docs/schemas.md

 $schema->set('comments',       ['type' => 'id', 'array' => true]);
 ```

-Note: 26/07/2015, the PostgreSQL database adapter doesn't support this high level feature as the time I'm writing this documentation.
+Note: 26/07/2015, the PostgreSQL database adapter doesn't support this high level feature yet as the time I'm writing this documentation.

 Field definition can have the following options:

-* `'default'`: sets the default field value.
+* `'default'`: sets a default field value.
-* `'array'`: indicates if it's a collection of `'type'` or not.
+* `'array'`: indicates whether it's a collection of `'type'` or just a `'type'` value.
 * `'null'`: indicates if the null value is allowed.
-* `'use'`: allows to use a specifi RDBMS type definition (e.g `['type' => 'integer', 'use' => 'int8']`).
+* `'use'`: allows to use a specific RDBMS type definition (e.g `['type' => 'integer', 'use' => 'int8']`).

 #### <a name="relations"></a>Relations

 There's two way to set up a relation:

-* `->bind()`: is used to define external relation via foreign keys for example.
+* `->bind()`: is used to define external relations (i.e via foreign keys).
-* `->set()`: is used to define embeded relation (same as for fields).
+* `->set()`: is used to define embeded relations (i.e same method as for fields).

 The first parameter of methods will be the name of the relation (which mean the name of the field name used to store the relationship data).
-And the second parameter is an array of options where possible values are:
+And the second parameter is an array of options.
+Possible values are:

 * `'relation'`: The name of the relationship (i.e 'belongsTo', 'hasOne', 'hasMany' or 'hasManyThrough').
 * `'to'`: The target model name, can be a fully namespaced class name or just the class name if it belongs to the same namespace of the source.
-* `'keys'`: A key value array where the key is the field name of the indentifier in the source model and the value, the indentifier in the target model (i.e. `['fromId' => 'toId']`).
+* `'keys'`: A key value array where the key is the field name of the ID in the source model and the value, the ID in the target model (i.e. `['fromId' => 'toId']`).
 * `'link'`: For relational databases, the only valid value is `Relationship::LINK_KEY`, which means a foreign key.
 But for document-oriented and other non-relational databases, different types of linking, including key lists or even embedding.

 Example: